Skip to content

 Produce higher-quality analysis

 AI quality is already good enough for most decisions.
-Clients are not paying for perfection in research — they are paying for decisions.
-The marginal value of better analysis is shrinking while the cost of producing it stays high.
+Clients aren’t paying for perfection in research; they’re paying for decisions.
+The marginal value of better analysis keeps shrinking while the cost of producing it stays high.

 Offer AI-augmented analysis at lower cost

-You are competing with tools that clients can access directly.
-Offering cheaper analysis is competing with free.
-The race to the bottom on analysis pricing leads nowhere sustainable.
+You’re competing with tools clients can access directly.
+Cheaper analysis is competing with free.
+There’s no sustainable floor on analysis pricing.

 Add proprietary data sources

 Data moats are temporary.
-The data that is proprietary today is commoditized tomorrow.
-Building your competitive advantage on data access is building on a shrinking foundation.
+What’s proprietary today gets commoditized fast.
+A competitive advantage built on data access has a shorter shelf life every year.

 What’s working instead

-CB Insights frames the shift as 'service-as-software' — consulting firms codifying their expertise into repeatable platforms that deliver ongoing value, not one-time analysis.
-The firms capturing this are not selling research or reports.
-They are selling decision infrastructure: AI-powered tools built on their methodology that clients use continuously, with senior consultants providing interpretation and strategic guidance on a retainer basis.
-The engagement never ends, the revenue recurs, and AI makes the offering more valuable, not less.
+CB Insights frames the shift as ‘service-as-software’: consulting firms codifying their expertise into repeatable platforms that deliver ongoing value instead of one-time analysis.
+The firms capturing this sell decision infrastructure.
+That means AI-powered tools built on their methodology that clients use continuously, with senior consultants providing interpretation and strategic guidance on retainer.
+The engagement becomes ongoing, the revenue recurs, and AI actually increases the value of the offering.